KaterinaBzatkova/CZERTAINLY-Documentation/docs/10-certificate-key/12-connectors/31-signature-provider.md

 # Signature Provider

 # Overview
-Signature Provider provides a framework which allows a user to sign uploaded data and verify signed data.
+Signature Provider provides a framework which allows an user to sign uploaded data and verify a signature of signed data.
 # How it works

-To sign data, user must first create two entities - `Signing Engine` and `SignatureProfile`.
-`Signing Engine` handles connection to signing server, ...
-`Signature Profile` uses `Signing Engine` and contains all logic commnon for a certain signing use case.
-For example, a Signature Profile
+The Signature Provider offers the capability to communicate with various types of signature technologies.

+For data signing, we can utilize either the technology implemented directly in Czertainly or connect to any other external technology that has its own signing implementation.

 # Provider objects

+Generally, a similar approach is taken for Czertainly objects as with the Provider Authority.
+Two types of objects are introduced: `Signing Engine` and `Signature Profile`.

+The `Signing Engine` stores access information related to the signing technology, such as the URL of the server where signing is performed and credentials allowing connection to the server.
+The specific information held by the `Signing Engine` depends on the implementation of the Signature Provider connector.

+A `Signature Profile` comprises attributes that encapsulate all the common logic necessary for a specific signing use case.
+Each `Signature Profile` is associated with a `Signing Engine`.

+As a result, Signature Profiles can be used by users and applications consistently and conveniently.
+They simply select the appropriate Signature Profile, upload the data to sign, and Czertainly knows all the necessary configurations for performing the signature.

 # Processes

+The following processes are associated with the Signature Provider.

+We to three processes areas:
+    - Signing Engine Management
+    - Signature Profile Management
+    - Signature Management

-### Signing Engine Management
+# Signing Engine Management

 | Method | 	Name | Description |